-Our review has evidenced that the share class OCF is lower than the IA sector median.
+Our review has evidenced that the share class OCF (net of synthetic charges) is lower than its peer group median value.

+Accumulation

+Shares

+Share Class OCF 0.43%

+Peer Group Median OCF 0.58%

-Included within the share class OCF is a synthetic charge from the Fund's underlying assets of 0.08%.
+^{} Included within the share class OCF is a synthetic charge from the Fund's underlying assets of 0.08%.

+AFM Costs